 Problems affecting the feet are common in diabetes and can be disabling.
 Minor, preventable injuries may become serious and could lead to amputation.
 Understanding common foot problems, recognizing them, and knowing how to treat them can help you prevent the most serious complications.1

-What types of foot complications can occur with type 2 diabetes?
+Types of foot complications with type 2 diabetes

 A range of foot complications may occur with diabetes, including:2

 - Ulcers ranging in depth from surface wounds to deep infections

 Risk factors for diabetic foot complications

 Several factors increase the risk of developing foot complications in type 2 diabetes.